fredtrentini/people-counter/README.md

 - First of all download some video files and move them to `data-videos` folder.
 - Run `plot.py` to build dataset, build dataset annotations and generate initial predictions, as well as visualize those predictions.
 - Create a task on [cvat](https://app.cvat.ai) and import the annotations to visualize the predicted bounding boxes and manually optimize them as much as needed.
-- Download the updated annotations and run `merge_cvat_annotations.py` passing the original annotations and the downloaded annotations as arguments.
+- Download the updated annotations as "COCO 1.0" and run `merge_cvat_annotations.py` passing the original annotations and the downloaded annotations as arguments.
+- Use `train.py` to train the pretrained model (make sure `datasets` folder doesn't exist before running, so that it is recreated based on the updated labels).
+- Run `python plot.py -model yolov8s_trained` to test the trained model against the labels it was trained on.
+- Run `main.py` to test the trained model against the current video device.